 If you’re a soon-to-be nursing student (or know a nursing student) you may be scouring the internet or asking friends and coworkers what a nursing school supplies a student really needs.
-With these 15 items, you will be set with the supplies you need to rock the heck out of nursing school!
+With these 15 items, you will be set with the supplies you need to succeed in nursing school.
+This post may contain affiliate links, which help support this site.
+As an Amazon Associate I earn from qualifying purchases.

 1) Comfortable shoes